withoutboats/propane/README.md

 Propane is a thin wrapper around the unstable generator feature, allowing users to create free functions as generators.
-It implements a particular idea for how generators should be designed; a big part of why generators are still unstalbe today is that these design questions are still undecided.
+It implements a particular idea for how generators should be designed; a big part of why generators are still unstable today is that these design questions are still undecided.

 The syntax looks like this: